Four best-kept secrets to experiencing the Grand Canyon and finding a parking space, a pool and nightlife.

-Soar past towering cliffs and raft through huge rapids when you watch the IMAX movie Grand Canyon: The Hidden Secrets at the National Geographic Visitor Center in Tusayan, Ariz., just minutes from the park’s South Rim entrance.
+Soar past towering cliffs and raft through huge rapids when you watch the IMAX movie Grand Canyon: The Hidden Secrets at the Grand Canyon Visitor Center in Tusayan, Ariz., just minutes from the park’s South Rim entrance.

 For more information: